stefandmn/PiCam/README.md

 The application has been tested on **Raspberry Pi 2** over **Jessie** distribution and with Pi and USB cameras (both connected to to the RPi device or individually).

 In order to run the application you just to be sure that your environment has installed all necessary libraries and software packages.
-To do that, try to execute the following commands:
-`sudo apt-get update`
-`sudo apt-get install python-pip python-opencv python-picamera ipython` `sudo apt-get install python-scipy python-numpy python-pygame python-setuptools`
+To do that, try to execute the following commands: `sudo apt-get update && sudo apt-get install python-pip python-opencv python-picamera ipython python-scipy python-numpy python-pygame python-setuptools`

 The application has been designed to work in client-server mode in order to control and to command the cameras remotely.
 The application accepts three option to customize the execution or you can specify directly the command, aggregating all input parameters into a specific command:
 `> python picam.py start server` or `> python picam.py "start server"`